 - Scenery Porn: Pretty much every background scene is beautiful and creative in both colouring and design.

-- Serial Killer: Kubo.
+- Serial Killer: Kubo Shunkou.
 If the Ice Truck Killer had lived in the same era, he'd probably be looking up to this nutcase in admiration.
 Seriously, Kubo's THAT friggin' messed-up.

 - Shrines and Temples: A couple are shown, most notably that of the Onbako-sama cult.

-- Stoic Spectacles: Sekiguchi is this is in front of other people (even his own wife), though his monologues reveal otherwise.
+- Stoic Spectacles: Sekiguchi in front of other people (even his own wife), though his monologues reveal otherwise.

 - Telepathy: The entire first half of an episode chronicles the real-life story of Mifune Chizuko, the Meiji-era psychic whose misfortune also inspired The Ring.